bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, chicken get Not A Number (NaN)." />
 </p>
-If I come back and refresh this, you have to refresh it, if I put in a five and convert distance, it'll give me a five.
-But if I put in chicken, it'll give me NaN, not a number, which as you know, resolves to false.
-Not a number is false, it's falsy, just like zero or a number of other things are falsy, but a number is true.
+If I come back and refresh this, you have to refresh it, if I put in a five and convert distance, it&apos;ll give me a five.
+But if I put in chicken, it&apos;ll give me NaN, not a number, which as you know, resolves to false.
+Not a number is false, it&apos;s falsy, just like zero or a number of other things are falsy, but a number is true.
 Five will work, 5.5 will work.
-Interestingly, zero won't, zero is still false.
-I don't know why you'd want to convert zero miles to kilometers since they're both just zero.
-But that's what we need to do first to get that to turn into a number.
+Interestingly, zero won&apos;t, zero is still false.
+I don&apos;t know why you&apos;d want to convert zero miles to kilometers since they&apos;re both just zero.
+But that&apos;s what we need to do first to get that to turn into a number.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 601. parsefloat distance value (334) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->